Skip to Main Content

 Need to Determine Whether Something is Under Copyright and/or Get Permission to Republish in your ETD?

-Copyright Term and the Public Domain (Cornell University Libraries)
+Copyright Term and the Public Domain (aka "the Hirtle Chart") (Cornell University Libraries)

 A regularly-updated chart that will help you determine whether a work you'd like to reuse is under copyright and, if so, for how long.